Cherreads

 The world fractured.

 The first wave hit.
-ShadowFangs: three avatars built for speed, teeth bared, claws glowing, eyes sharp and calculating.
+ShadowFangs: three avatars built for speed, teeth bared, claws gleaming.

 They pressed forward.
 Gunfire hissed.
-Magic crackled.
+Magic cracked.
 Flesh and code collided.
-Time fragmented.
+Time fractured.
 One second could hold a lifetime.

-Names flashed above other warriors: Crimson Viper, Iron Wolf, Phantom Reaper.
-Avatars that glowed with intent, eyes sharp and teeth bared.
-Stone registered their presence, noting hair, skin, posture, danger.
-Iron Wolf: broad shoulders, short dark hair, skin warm, confident smirk.
+Names hovered over avatars: Crimson Viper, Iron Wolf, Phantom Reaper.
+Stone noted posture, hair, skin, danger.
+Iron Wolf: broad shoulders, short dark hair, confident smirk.
 Threat: 9/10.

-But Stone and Ben moved as one.
-Two forces, perfectly aligned.
-Every swing, every step, every spell — a symphony of precision.
+Stone and Ben moved as one.
+Every swing, every spell, every step—a quiet symphony of precision.

 The field thinned.
 Ten remained.

 Stone caught Ben's eye.
-A silent promise passed between them: We survive.
+No words passed.
+A silent promise: We survive.
 We have to.

 For a heartbeat, everything felt right.